 Generating custom feeds using a ViewModel template

-An API URL to the feed will be generated, and can be visited/used externally.
+An URL to the feed will be generated, and can be visited/used externally.

 Like many other parts of the system, Feeds can be organized on folders.

-When you save a feed, one or more API URLs to the feed will be generated (Figure 4.1) - open these to review the current feed output in a new tab.
+When you save a feed, one or more API URLs to the feed will be generated (Figure 4.1) - click these to review the current feed output in a new tab.
 Each URL is listed with their selected options, which the feed is based on.

 The API URLs can be extended with custom parameters, provided that the repository query is set up to receive them.
 Simply add the parameter to the querystring and pass values to it:

 Feed data may be automatically saved to a file by creating a scheduled task using specific add-in called the Feed File Export Task: